How to Protect Your Assets with a Self-Directed IRA LLC – Part 1

-If you have or are contemplating establishing a self directed IRA plan, one of the topics you should consider is asset protection.
-A self directed IRA, with its expanded options for investment choices, can be a great tool for creating wealth, but protecting that wealth is just as important as building it.
+A self-directed IRA, with its expanded options for investment choices, can be a great tool for creating wealth.
+Protecting that wealth is just as important as building it.
 Fortunately, there are steps you can take to mitigate risk in your IRA.

-There are essentially 3 types events that can expose IRA assets to risk:
+There are 3 types of events that can expose IRA assets to risk:

 - Bankruptcy of the account holder